El-Potato-Slayer/web-scraper/README.md

-# Ruby: Enumerable methods
+# Ruby: Web Scraper
-> This is a scraper built which South Africans can use to export a list of candies and other products from [SweetCity](https://www/sweetcity.co.za)
+> This is web scraper was built to scrape the products from [SweetCity](https://www/sweetcity.co.za).
+A menu is displayed in which the user has to select one of the four different product categories.
+After a category is selected, a list of all the products in the selected category will be displayed, and the user will be given an option to export the list to a CSV file.

 ## Built With